 - Keep Track

-If you’re going to animate text or other image objects, be sure to keep track of how many pixels you move them over each frame.
+If you’re going to animate text or other image objects, be sure to keep track of how many pixels you move over each frame.
 This allows you to create a consistent movement speed, and then to intentionally speed it up or slow it down as necessary – just keep track and be consistent!

 - Keep Saving